MichaelOsterhus/Python-Video-Transcriber/README.md

 # Python-Video-Transcriber
-A simple Python app with GUI that transcribes video from YouTube URL or local file to text
+A simple Python app with GUI that transcribes speech to text from YouTube video URL or local video file

 ## First download or clone the repository